Norman Seabrook: Criminal issues

 Seabrook was charged with taking a $60,000 bribe in connection with a $20 million investment of union members' money.
 Seabrook was said to have been "presented with a Ferragamo bag by Jona Rechnitz." $19 million of that investment was lost, but through lengthy deals $4.5 million has been restituted.
 Seabrook was indicated by a federal grand jury on July 7, 2016, along with co-defendant Murray Huberfeld.
 Huberfield was the founder of Platinum Partners, a hedge fund to which COBA funds would be directed by Seabrook.
 In return for the COBA investments, Seabrook received kickbacks of between $100,000 and $150,000, depending on the amount invested by COBA.
 The first trial ended in a hung jury.
 In the second trial, Seabrook was convicted of corruption and was sentenced to 58 months in prison.
-After losing his appeal, Seabrook was told by the judge that he had to begin to serve his 58 month sentence by December 2020.

-In a last-ditch effort to stay out of prison, his legal team filed a compassionate release motion expressing concerns of COVID-19.
-Judge Alvin Hellerstein ruled that Seabrook first had to be in prison before he filed such a motion.
-Also at this time, a picture of Seabrook without his mask on in public was circulating.

 As a result of the legal issues, his bank attempted to foreclose on his home.